Fact or Fiction?

 Thanks for your question.
 Currently, the Town is processing the Parker Road Corridor Plan.
 The goal of this plan is to develop a corridor-specific vision around land use, transportation and urban design.
 To find out more, please visit the project website at www.parkerroadplan.com/project, where you can sign up for project updates and review project documents.
 Thank you!

 What is Parker's current Census?
-(Population Count)James Smith asked about 1 year ago
+(Population Count)James Smith asked over 1 year ago

 Thanks for your question!
 Parker’s estimated population as of Jan.
 1, 2018 is 53,528 residents.

-Parker has no recycling plants,or do we just not know about any?Nancy asked about 1 year ago
+Parker has no recycling plants,or do we just not know about any?Nancy asked over 1 year ago

 Parker does not currently have a recycling plant.
 Recycling services are provided by the trash/recycling companies that contract with the individual Homeowner's Associations (HOAs) in Parker.
 You can find out more about recycling options at www.ParkerOnline.org/Recycling.
 Thank you.